Zhengde Emperor Zhu Houzhao — A Controversial Monarch with Deviant Behaviors and Exceptional Achievements

 They didn't want to risk having another emperor captured by nomadic regimes; even just thinking about the possibility was already scary enough.

-Seeing that he was impossible to get support from those civil officials, Zhengde Emperor took a few imperial guards and escaped out of his capital city at night, secretly.
+Seeing that it was impossible for him to get support from those civil officials, Zhengde Emperor took a few imperial guards and escaped out of his capital city at night, secretly.

 Military Life of Zhengde Emperor in Northern Borders